Koch, Inc.: Koch Industries

 In 2010, the company was among the first group of nearly 2,000 employers that applied for and were granted federal reimbursements from the U.S. Department of Health and Human Services, under the new Early Retiree Reinsurance Program established by the Patient Protection and Affordable Care Act, for providing health insurance to retirees too young to be eligible for Medicare.

 In 2013, the company acquired Molex, a provider of electronic components, for $7.2 billion.

 In September 2014, along with the private equity arm of Goldman Sachs, the company acquired Flint Group, a printing ink producer, for $3 billion.

 In June 2014, the United Negro College Fund announced a $25 million grant from Koch Industries and the Charles Koch Foundation to go towards merit-based scholarships and general support of historically black colleges and universities.

 In December 2014, the company acquired Oplink Communications, an optical networking device maker, for $445 million.

 In 2015, the company joined the "Ban the Box" movement by removing questions about prior criminal convictions from its job application, making it easier for ex-offenders to find work.

-In November 2015, the company "signed a Statement of Support with Employer Support of the Guard and Reserve (ESGR) that pledges Koch will provide supervisors with the tools to hire and support employees serving in the National Guard of the United States".
+In November 2015, the company "signed a Statement of Support with Employer Support of the Guard and Reserve (ESGR) that pledges Koch will provide supervisors with the tools to hire and support employees serving in the National Guard of the United States."

-In 2017, the company was featured in the Forbes' list of America's Best Employers By State.
-It was dropped from the list in 2021.
+From 2017 to 2021, the company was featured in the Forbes' list of America's Best Employers by State.

 In November 2017, Koch Disruptive Technologies was established, the corporation's venture arm, led by Chase Koch, son of Charles Koch.

 In July 2019, the company sold its leases in the Athabasca oil sands.

-In December 2021, Rupert Murdoch and his wife, Jerry Hall, acquired a 340,000 acre ranch in Beaverhead County, Montana from Matador Cattle Company, a subsidiary of the company, for $200 million.
+In December 2021, Rupert Murdoch and his wife, Jerry Hall, acquired a 340,000 acre ranch in Beaverhead County, Montana, from Matador Cattle Company, a subsidiary of the company, for $200 million.
 Matador was formed in 1951 by Fred Koch.
 It won the 2010 Lone Star Land Steward Award.
 The company also owns ranches in Kansas and Texas that are being marketed for sale.

+In March 2023, Koch Industries announced a leadership restructuring wherein Charles Koch will remain chairman and serve as co-CEO alongside Dave Robertson, who will serve as vice chairman of the board.
+Jim Hannan was named President and COO.
+Chase Koch and Richard Dinkel were both named executive Vice President while maintaining their other roles.
+In addition, Ray Geoffroy and Mark Luetters were named senior vice presidents.

+In 2024, the company announced a name change to Koch, Inc. to reflect its broadening scope.